jigpu/linuxwacom-wiki-archive/wiki/Analysing_kernel_events.md

 Event stream
 ------------

+To see events, you need to tap the tablet with the pen or any other tool.
 An example event stream from evtest looks like this:

     Event: time 1296609871.898669, type 3 (Absolute), code 0 (X), value 33213
     Event: time 1296609871.898679, type 3 (Absolute), code 1 (Y), value 20076